#RomanCity #Limes #ThermelBaths

 Aalen offers plenty of recreational activities in the winter, as well.
 For example, there’s the Eispark Aalen which operates a mobile ice-skating rink in Greut.

-On the north slope of the Swabian Alb, there are two ski runs and a halfpipe for snowboarders.
+On the north slope of the Swabian Alb, there are ski runs and a halfpipe for snowboarders.
 Situated between the ski runs, there’s a barbecue area accessible from the Langert parking lot – the perfect place to have a summertime barbecue with friends.

 Of course, you can go shopping in Aalen, for example, in the historic part of town with its winding streets and picturesque plazas.
-In 2014, Aalen was officially designated as a Fairtrade City, which means you can buy fair trade products in almost 30 shops and restaurants in town.
+In 2014, Aalen was officially designated as a Fairtrade City, which means you can buy fair trade products in many shops and restaurants in town.
 Every Wednesday and Saturday there’s a large weekly market in the pedestrian zone – a tradition that dates back over two hundred years.